 Today’s Top News Story: the government is planning to ban extreme pornography.

 Now, as this idea goes: where’s the downside?
 It’s going to be a vote-winner, and the Opposition are bound to take the “well, we would have done this years ago!” line.
-But it does open up a rather nasty can of worms which, being your stereotypical Woolly-Minded Liberal,* I have no idea what to do about.
+But it does open up a rather nasty can of worms which.
+Being your stereotypical Woolly-Minded Liberal, even to the extent that I actually read The Guardian regularly and occasionally even agree with parts, I have no idea what to do about it.
 The question is: what is porn?
-More importantly, what is extreme?
+And more importantly, what is extreme?

 There’s a lot of stuff out there, and a lot of it makes me sick to the stomach.
 But, even so, I’m fully expecting that this law – and it will become law – will go too far, and that we will see people being prosecuted for downloading images that, to my mind, are entirely harmless.